The Double Refuge ☯️ Herr Jung

 She is so conjunctive to my life and soul That, as the star moves not but in his sphere, / I could not but by her.

 While Shakespeare gives voice to a deep and abiding view of afterlife justice, Hamlet and Macbeth also have striking degrees of ambiguity in regard to the ultimate question of metaphysics: do we enter a realm of essences after we die?
-The ghost in Hamlet comes from a sulpherous Purgatory, yet Hamlet argues while we may see the afterlife in terms of dreaming, this is just a conceit, for the afterlife lies beyond “that bourne from where no traveller returns.”
-Most tellingly, he says, “Perchance to dream.”
+The ghost in Hamlet comes from a sulpherous Purgatory, yet Hamlet says that while we may see the afterlife in terms of dreaming, this is just a conceit, for the afterlife lies beyond “that bourne from where no traveller returns.”
+Most tellingly, he introduces the afterlife with the phrase, “Perchance to dream.”
 This implies an alternative: perhaps we enter an afterlife or perhaps we merely sleep, without dreaming.

 Macbeth and his witchy wife summon all the powers of Hell, yet this Hell is a realm of blackness and emptiness, more akin to Augustine’s lack of being than to an actual place or dimension.
 This empty Hell is like the empty promises of the three weird sisters, and like Macbeth’s view of life as “a walking shadow; a poor player, that struts and frets his hour upon the stage, and then is heard no more: it is a tale told by an idiot, full of sound and fury, signifying nothing.”
 Perhaps ironically, this Modern Renaissance version of Hell resembles the oldest version of Hell, that of the Sumerians and early Greeks: more an empty realm of dusty meaningless than any scenario of fire or light.